afloresep/HMDB-clustering/README.md

 This notebook was created to determine the optimal K value for our dataset.

-## Standardize or Not to Standardize, That Is the Question {#standardize-or-not-to-standardize-that-is-the-question}
+## Standardize or Not to Standardize, That Is the Question

 Typically, data is standardized before performing a PCA.
 However, in the case of map4 fingerprints, I find that standarization might not be necessary due to being messured in the same scale (despite variations spanning three orders of magnitud).